 There is more to branding than the logo.

 Interbrand, the agency who did the rebranding says: “The new identity […] captures the DNA of the Juventus Football Club’s aesthetic and sculpts it into the sharp lines of a strong mark, iconic and essential, capable of setting itself as the protagonist in any context and on any interface.”

 Everybody is talking about the new logo.
-It might be hard to swallow (I am not even sure if I like it), but it needs to be seen in context.
-If you look at it in context it starts to make more sense:
+It might be hard to swallow (I am not even sure, if I like it), but it needs to be seen in a context.
+If you look at it in the context, it starts to make more sense: